Ecommerce site owners rejoice! Google Chrome is helping you with one of your biggest issues – Cart Abandonment – for FREE!

 Reengaging shoppers and encouraging them to check out is a PRIORITY item that is difficult to execute successfully.
 Along with checkout optimization efforts, retargeting shoppers is the crucial tool brands use to reengage shoppers.

-Typically reengagement is attempted by purchasing retargeting ads, using paid retargeting services that may text or email shoppers after cart abandonment, or using internal systems for retargeting emails and texts.
+Typically reengagement is attempted by purchasing retargeting ads, using paid retargeting services that may text or email shoppers after cart abandonment, adding blinking visuals to a shopping cart browser tab title, or using internal systems for retargeting emails and texts.

 Now there’s a NEW, FREE HEAVY-HITTER that works in conjunction with current eCommerce brand’s retargeting efforts.